88.36 KB docx

 - £1.5m available for up to 20 teams to test and develop innovative ideas and approaches to improve health care delivery and/or the way people manage their own health care in the UK.

 - Each project team will receive up to £75,000 of funding to support the implementation and measurement of the project.

 - Teams should demonstrate how their projects will lead to direct benefits or impact on patients.

 Our Innovating for Improvement programme aims to improve health care delivery and/or the way people manage their own health care through the redesign of processes, practices and services.

 We support clinical teams to develop their innovative ideas and approaches, put them into practice and gather evidence about how their innovation improves quality.

-In the next round we are particularly interested in applications for innovative projects either led by or working in close collaboration with primary care.
+In this round of Innovating for Improvement we are particularly interested in applications for innovative projects either led by or working in close collaboration with primary care.

 Teams need to demonstrate a clearly identified and convincing problem that they want to address, ie a significant quality issue that is relevant to UK health care.
 Any potential improvements should be practical and generalisable beyond the chosen health care setting.

 Projects must provide robust evidence to demonstrate that their idea is genuinely innovative and corresponds with one of the following four descriptions of innovation: